 3. Right-click the Winlogon, select New and click Key.

 4. Give the name for the new key as SpecialAccounts.

 5. Right-click on the SpecialAccounts key, select new, and click Key.

 7. Right-click on UserList, select New and click DWORD (32-bit) Value.

-8. Give the name of DWORD key exactly as the name of the user account which you want to hide.
+8. Give the name of the DWORD key exactly as the name of the user account that you want to hide.

-9. Double-click on the DWORD key and ensure its data value is being to set to 0.
+9. Double-click on the DWORD key and ensure its data value is being set to 0.

 Note: This guide helps to remove user accounts from sign-in screen, don’t try to remove all the accounts as you may find it extremely hard to get back into your system.